xiaoxianyu-office/mm/Mobs.md

 list every time you are creating a new mob.
 All that really is required are the *internal\_mobname* and the *Type*.

-You can make any number of files in the Mobs folder, and they can be named anything you like as long as the file is a YAML filetype (MyMobs.yml, BossMobs.yml, etc.).

     internal_mobname:
       Type:
       Display: